dudewheresmycode/opengolfsim.com/desktop/quick-start-guide.md

 OpenGolfSim is the core platform that connects your hardware, software, and gameplay into one seamless golf simulation experience.
 The OpenGolfSim Desktop app runs on Windows and acts as the central hub, managing your control box, mobile app, video replay, and more.

-This quick start guide is for the TL;DR crowd, just the essentials to get the app running and jump into a round.
+This quick start guide is for the TL;DR crowd.
+Check out the more detailed articles for a better step by step guide.

 ---